ondrej-kvasnovsky/vaadin-8-on-grails-3/windows.md

 ### Step 3

-You are going to set Java home in this step, because Grails is Java based technology and we need Java on system.
+You are going to set Java home in this step, because Grails is Java based technology and you need Java on system.
 Insert **JAVA_HOME** into *Variable name* text field.
 Then insert path to your version of Java 8 into *Variable value* text field.

 ![](windows-javahome.png)